arturdj/zsh-aliases/README.md

 # Artur's Shell Aliases

-A collection of powerful shell aliases and functions for advanced cURL usage, SSL certificate inspection, DNS lookups, and more.
-These are tailored for power users, especially those working with Azion CDN, HTTP debugging, and network troubleshooting.
+A curated set of advanced shell aliases and functions for power users, focused on HTTP debugging, SSL inspection, DNS/CDN lookups, and especially for working with Azion CDN infrastructure.
+These tools are designed for macOS and integrate with common CLI utilities.

 ---

 ## Features

 ### 1. Differential cURL (`adcurlo`)
-Run sequential cURL requests and see the differences between them in real time.
+Run sequential cURL requests and view the differences between each run in real time.

 - **Usage:**
   `adcurlo <curl-args>`
 - **What it does:**
-  - Runs cURL requests in a loop.
+  - Loops cURL requests with your arguments.
-  - Shows a side-by-side diff of the output between runs.
+  - Shows a side-by-side diff of the output between runs using `colordiff`.
-  - Highlights changes using `colordiff`.
   - Useful for debugging cache, CDN, or backend changes.
+  - Converts line endings to avoid diff glitches.

 ### 2. Automatic cURL with Azion Features (`acurlo`)
-Automate cURL requests with Azion-specific headers and output options.
+Automate cURL requests with Azion-specific headers, output options, and interval control.

 - **Usage:**
   `acurlo [options] <curl-args>`
 - **Options:**
-  - `-M=<match>` or `--match=<match>`: Set the header or string to match (default: `x-debug`).
+  - `-M <match>` or `--match <match>`: Set the header or string to match (default: `x-debug`).
-  - `-o=<file>`: Output cURL response to a file (default: `/dev/null`).
+  - `-o <file>` or `--output <file>`: Output cURL response to a file (default: `/dev/null`).
+  - `-i <interval>` or `--interval <interval>`: Interval in seconds between requests (default: 5).
 - **Features:**
-  - Repeats requests at intervals (default: 5 seconds).
+  - Repeats requests at a configurable interval.
-  - Shows changes in matched header values.
+  - Shows changes in the matched header value.
   - Notifies (with sound, via `say` on macOS) when the match changes.
-  - Prints elapsed time and run count.
+  - Prints elapsed time, run count, and current match value.
+  - All options use space-separated arguments (no `=`).

 ### 3. Quick cURL Shortcut (`curlo`)
 A shortcut for running cURL with Azion debug headers.